 Quinoa vs Bulgur

 Bulgur is whole wheat grain that is partially cooked, comes from Middle Eastern, European, and Turkish origin.
 And its used a lot in Arabic cuisine .
 It’s the main ingredient in traditional meals like “Tabbouleh” which is a raw bulgur salad with chopped parsley, and tomato.
 Another popular dish has bulgur is a “Mujaddarah Burghol” which is basically a bulgur pilaf mixed with lentils, and caramelized onions.
-And finally “Maftoul” which is mixture between flour, and bulgur.
+And finally “Maftoul“ which is mixture between flour, and bulgur.
 And also in Turkish cuisine, this Turkish bulgur with tomato pilaf

 Here are photos showing these traditional meals respectively.